Mimi Fiedler: Personal life

 Fiedler is the mother of one daughter.
 In 2000 she married and took the name of her husband, Leonhardt.
 The marriage ended in divorce in 2002.
 From 2003 to 2010, she was in a relationship with her fellow actor Mišel Matičević.
 In 2012 she got engaged to her childhood sweetheart and adopted the stage name "Mimi Fiedler", a combination of her nickname and his surname.
 She kept this after her betrothal.
 From 2014 to September 2017, she and the actor Bernhard Bettermann were a couple.
 In 2015 both took part in the RTL dance show Stepping Out.
 In October 2016, they announced their engagement.
 After separation and engagement in September 2017, Fiedler has been living in a relationship with TV producer and sports official Otto Steiner, with whom she has been married since 9 January 2019, since October 2017.
 In April 2020, she announced through an Instagram post that she fell into a deep hole after a breakup.
 The consequences were burnout, financial problems and alcohol addiction.
-After losing her driver's license due to drink-driving, she joined Alcoholics Anonymous in 2010 and overcame her addiction.
+After losing her driver's license due to drunk-driving, she joined Alcoholics Anonymous in 2010 and overcame her addiction.